Elementary Music Links

-Provide a handout (with holes punched) of a drawing, representation, or graphic image of the bulletin board with explanation or instructions for each class member to be distributed on the next class day.
-A composite of digital photos of all bulletin boards will be distributed at the end of the semester.
-However, an ACCURATE rendering (not just a hastily scribbled outline of it) is required.
-Use the form here for your handout.
+Provide a handout (with holes punched) of a copy of your bulletin board form with a photograph of the bulletin board for each class member to be distributed on the day of your presentation.
+Please email the photograph to me also at firstname.lastname@example.org Use the form here for your handout.
 (This is the same form as your approval form.)

 Take your bulletin board down before the next person needs to use that space.
 Failure to do so will affect your grade.
 When taking down bulletin boards, all staples should be removed and thrown away.
 Check the floor and pick up all staples as they cause a problem when the custodians vacuum the classroom.
 Properly dispose of all materials which are not reusable.